aldanapocai/aldanapocai/README.md

 - 👋 Hi, I’m @aldanapocai
-- 👀 I’m interested in learning new technologies, at the moment my main interest is Blockchain developement.
+- 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning Solidity.
 - 📫 How to reach me: linkedin.com/in/aldanapocai

 <!---